Gringo is an ethnic slur because white people don't get offended by it.

 Where did I leave off?

-I I'm all for pushing kids because they won't push themselves.
+I'm all for pushing kids because they won't push themselves.

 The vast majority of them won't.

-I think if you ask uh any adult who their favorite teacher was, for example, in high school or college, they'll tell you the teacher that got more out of them than they thought they had.
+I think if you ask any adult who their favorite teacher was, for example, in high school or college, they'll tell you the teacher that got more out of them than they thought they had.

 The teacher didn't necessarily like.

-So I think I think we all have to be pushed, very few of us are self-starters.
+So I think we all have to be pushed.

-And I think we have too many parents who seek to be friends with their parents rather than parents rather than teach them rather than guide them.
+And I think we have too many parents who seek to be friends with their parents rather than parents rather than teach them, rather than guide them.

-And if we're not careful, they can end up running the show given the uh current societal trends in this country.
+And if we're not careful, they can end up running the show given the current societal trends in this country.

 I love high expectations.

-I don't what point is in assuming your kid can't get an A in anything?
+I don't, what point is in assuming your kid can't get an A in anything?

-Uh what why why not push them to try to get an A?
+Why not push them to try to get an A?

-But I I there's things to learn from it.
+But there's things to learn from it.

-Uh I I don't think that this country has the ability.
+I don't think that this country has the ability.

-We don't have the makeup, and we don't have yet uh the resolve to make all of our children identical.
+And we don't have yet the resolve to make all of our children identical.

 But we're getting there.